-We found & visualized the 1st, 2nd, and 3rd most popular fast-food restaurant chain in each state using SafeGraph’s Point-of-Interest data.
+We found & visualized the 1st, 2nd, and 3rd most popular fast-food restaurant chain in each state using SafeGraph’s point of interest data.

-When asked, “What’s the chain with the most restaurants in the U.S.?”, the majority of Americans would guess McDonald’s.
+When asked, “What’s the chain with the most restaurants in the US?”, the majority of Americans would guess McDonald’s.
 Surprisingly, the correct answer is actually Subway!

-In the U.S., there are 24,568 Subways compared to 13,793 McDonald's locations.
+In the US, there are 24,568 Subways compared to 13,793 McDonald's locations.
 Delaware is the only state where there are fewer Subway’s than McDonald’s, with only 32 Subways compared to 37 McDonald’s locations.

 Subway’s lax real-estate requirements & franchising model have allowed for fast expansion since the brand’s founding in 1965.